 Public Safety – Beaver Volunteer Fire Department

 The Beaver Volunteer Fire Department located at 165 Market Street, is an organization of nearly 40 dependable, highly committed and extensively trained volunteers.
 Since 1836 the Beaver VFD has been protecting area residents from fire and providing many other valuable services to the community.
 If you are a resident of the Borough of Beaver, the Beaver VFD encourages you to join their team.
-For more information, visit the “Contact” page on their website or contact 724-775-6713.
+For more information, visit the “Contact” page on their website or contact 724-773-6713.

-1st Assistant Chief – Dave Meers
+- Fire Chief, Dave Meers

-2nd Assistant Chief – Jim Meers
+- Captain, Jim Meers

-Regular Department Officers:
+Regular Department Officers

-Secretary – Jamie Malloy
+- Secretary, Jamie Malloy

-Treasurer – Mike Mundy
+- Treasurer, Mike Mundy

 Public Safety – Beaver Police Department

-Chief of Police – Dan Madgar Phone: (724) 773-6709 * Emergency dial 911
+Chief of Police – Dan Madgar Phone: (724) 773-6709

 Boards and Commissions

-All Board and Commission inquiries should be referred to the Borough Manager– 469 3rd Street, Beaver PA 15009, 724-773-6700.
+All Board and Commission meetings are held in the Community Room of the Borough Building unless noted otherwise.
+Inquiries should be referred to the Borough Manager– 469 3rd Street, Beaver PA 15009, 724-773-6700.